Central Park Conservancy: Park maintenance and visitor information

 Conservancy crews care for 250 acre acres of lawns, 150 acre of lakes and streams, 80 acre of woodlands, and approximately 18,000 trees.
 The Conservancy's staff installs hundreds of thousands of plantings annually, including bulbs, shrubs, flowers, and trees.
 They maintain 10,000 benches, 26 ballfields, and 21 playgrounds and are responsible for the preservation of 55 sculptures and monuments and 36 arches and bridges.

 Conservancy crews remove graffiti and collect more than 2,000 tons of trash a year.
 The Conservancy maintains a zone-management system, which divides Central Park into territories managed by individual supervisors who are held accountable for their zone's condition.
 The park has 49 zones managed by "zone gardeners" who work with volunteers and specialty crews to maintain their designated landscapes.
+The Conservancy also collects and brings recyclable items such as paper and plastic to the Mount in the northern part of the park, where the New York City Department of Sanitation collects the items.
+As part of a pilot program, the Conservancy added pizza box recycling receptacles to the park in 2024.

 The Conservancy operates five visitor centers in Central Park: Charles A. Dana Discovery Center, Belvedere Castle, Chess & Checkers House, the Dairy, and Columbus Circle.
 These visitor centers distribute maps and other information about the park.
 The Dairy contains the park's official gift shop.

 Events and activities

 Central Park Conservancy hosts a number of events and activities, such as festivals, games, volunteering opportunities, and tours.
 Every August since 2003, the Conservancy has hosted the Central Park Film Festival, a series of free film screenings.
 The Conservancy also hosts Harlem Meer Performance Festival, a free concert series held each summer since 1993.
 Other activities include catch-and-release fishing in the Harlem Meer; official tours of the park; and board games.
+Every year, the conservancy sponsors parties such as the springtime Frederick Law Olmsted Awards Luncheon (first hosted in 1983) and a fall luncheon.